SafeRoboticsLab/ECE346/asset/private_fork.md

     ```

 # Update your fork from public repo
+## First, commit all of your changes you have made to your private epo.

-When you want to pull changes from upstream you can just fetch the remote and rebase on top of your work.
+1. When you want to pull changes from upstream you can first fetch the upstream remote.
+    ```
+    git fetch upstream
+    ```
+2. (Optional)